What should I do if the city marks my tree for removal?

 - Emerald ash borer (EAB) is an invasive pest that kills unprotected ash trees.
 Treatments are effective in preventing EAB, but time is running out.
 Homeowners should plan to have their ash trees treated this summer, or removed this winter.

-What to do if your tree has been “tagged” for Emerald Ash Borer
+What should I do if my tree has been "tagged" due to Emerald Ash Borer (EAB)?

-If your tree has been marked, contact your local forestry or parks department for more information.
+If your ash tree (or any other tree) has been marked by your city, contact your local forestry or parks department for more information.
 Some cities use different colors of spray paint to indicate which of the three health concerns were found.
 Most often there will be other information left behind, such as a doorknob sign with instructions for you to follow.

 Minnesota tree experts recommend treating ash trees this summer.
 After that, it may be too late to save them.
 This is because ash trees must be healthy enough for the treatment to be effective.
 If the insect damage has advanced too far, the tree simply can’t recover.
 Because the borers feed under the tree’s bark, there may be extensive damage long before it is outwardly visible.

-If the tree is showing signs of dying, plan to remove it soon.
+If your tree isn’t a good candidate for treatment, our experts recommend removal.
+If your ash tree is showing signs of dying, plan to remove it soon.
 If the tree is still reasonably sound, plan to remove it this winter.
 That way you can enjoy one last summer of shade, and enjoy the benefits of winter removals, including reducing the impact to other parts of the landscape when it’s frozen.

 The experts at Rainbow Treecare can help you with your ash tree